-We seek to reward positive behaviour in Year 7 students, whilst showing diminishing tolerance for misconduct.
+We seek to reward positive behaviour in Year 8 students, whilst showing diminishing tolerance for misconduct.
 We anticipate parental support in these endeavours and look forward to working with you in ensuring that your son/daughter makes the most of the excellent quality education on offer at MES Cairo.

 This booklet serves as an important guide for parents and students.
 It provides an outline of the academic subjects which your son / daughter is engaged in during their school day, including details of what resources are used to deliver each subject's curriculum, in what order topics are taught, how each subject is assessed, and importantly, what parents can do at home to support their son / daughters progress in each subject.
 Subject thresholds can be found on Google Classroom.
-Global Perspectives strands runs through the Year 7 curriculum which enhances curriculum delivery and continuity in Year 7.
+Global Perspectives strands runs through the Year 8 curriculum which enhances curriculum delivery and continuity in Year 8 and beyond.

 Our respected Heads of Faculty have contributed to the contents of this booklet.
-They, and their teams of subject specialists who teach your children, are happy to be contacted for further information.
-We also encourage you to prioritise your attendance at each of the parent evenings and information meetings scheduled for Year 7 this academic year.
-Contact between home and school is a crucial cornerstone to the success of your son daughter as they negotiate the expectations of a British-style Secondary education.
+They, and their teams of subject specialists who teach your children are happy to be contacted for further information.
+We also encourage you to prioritise your attendance at each of the parent evenings and information meetings scheduled for Year 8 this academic year.

-For more general matters, please feel welcome to contact Mrs Sally Elsaadany, Assistant Head Teacher, Year 7 - 8.
+For more general matters, please feel welcome to contact Mrs Sally Elsaadany, Assistant Head Teacher, Year 7 - 9.
 Ms Menna Dessouky serves as Key Stage 3 Administrative Officer and can be contacted to schedule an appointment with either Mrs Elsaadany or myself.